Showcasing your data

 Your portal administrator may enable external submissions for new showcases (3).
 When submitting a request, you will be asked to fill in the basics: title, description, link to the data usage, goals, related datasets, etc. Note that you are given a choice to submit the showcase on behalf of yourself or your organization.

-The submissions will land in the admin’s request box, where they can review and approve them.
+The submissions will land in the administrator’s request box, where they can review and approve them.